writethedocs/www/docs/conf/australia/2022/news/get-ready.rst

 Get ready for the conference!
 =============================

-Hey everyone!
+G'day everyone!

 We're just over a week away from the start of the conference, and we're getting excited to see you soon!
 We're looking forward to gather for 2 days of content, collaboration, and conversation.

 We have a few reminders before we welcome you all next week:

 * Ticket sales close this week, so grab yours now!
-* We have a great Welcome Wagon, which has a guide, as well as introductory tours of our online platform
+* We have a great Welcome Wagon, which has a guide, as well as introductory tours of our online platform.
 * There are lots of ways to get involved at the conference on the day-of, which we list out below so you can prep a bit for them.

 Ticket sales close on **Thursday, December 1st**